cboettig/labnotebook/_posts/2009-08-25-drift-effects.md

 \label{mastereq}\end{aligned}$$

 where $E_i^k$ is the step operator taking $f(N_i) \to f(N_{i+k})$.
-We apply van Kampen’s expansion of the master equation to linear order in the system size $K_0$, the carrying capacity at the singular strategy.
+We apply van Kampen's expansion of the master equation to linear order in the system size $K_0$, the carrying capacity at the singular strategy.
 While several other options are possible, it is important to note that this approximation, which gives rise to a diffusion equation, is *not*